FINDING A LOCATION

 Your leased grounds must be marked according to state regulations: the corners of the lease should be marked with, at most, three markers per corner and the boundary lines of the lease should also be marked at intervals no more than 600 feet and no less than 150 feet apart.
 There are additional marker requirements for marking active work areas depending on if the area is marked with stakes or buoys.

 The application fee for new leases and transfers varies between $300, $500, and $1,000 – depending on the size of the area being leased.
 There are also fees associated with surveying, re-staking, document copying, and printing maps.
 And, for regular oyster planting grounds, there is an annual rental fee of $1.50 per acre / per year.
+It is important to note the significant financial investment incurred by leaseholders to make leased areas productive.

 AREAS TO AVOID